Gossett & Micheel Next Inductees to Tennessee Golf Hall of Fame

 “Shaun and David make up an unbelievable Hall of Fame class,” said Tennessee Golf Foundation president Whit Turnbow.
 “We had to take a break from Hall of Fame ceremonies for a couple of years, so coming back with a class like Shaun and David is certainly an exciting time for us.”

 “They are not only accomplished golfers but outstanding human beings.
 I had the privilege of playing some with David coming up through the junior ranks.
 And Shaun, there aren’t many PGA Championship winners walking these halls.
 It’s very fitting to honor them.”

-Micheel attended Christian Brothers High School and later played for Indiana University.
+Micheel attended Christian Brothers High School and later had an All-American career for Indiana University.
 He turned professional in 1992 and a decade later reached the pinnacle of his career when he claimed the 2003 PGA Championship at Oak Hill Country Club.

 Micheel began playing on the PGA TOUR Champions in 2019 and competed in eight events in the 2020-21 season.

-He and his wife, Stephanie, have two daughters and still reside in Memphis.
+He and his wife, Stephanie, have two children and still reside in Memphis.

 “I am honored to become a part of Tennessee golf history and I'm grateful for all the men and women who have helped me throughout this journey," Micheel said.